databrary/www/databrary/input/posts/2014-03-18-databrary-CNI.md

-Title: Databrary presenting at CNI Conference
+Title: Databrary presentation on YouTube
 Category: Databrary

 Rick Gilmore, David Millman and Dylan Simon presenting the Databrary project at CNI conference in Washington DC.